Posted by: Bill Hornbeck | December 25, 2025

 “But Mary treasured all these things, pondering them in her heart.”

-What were these things that “were told them by the shepherds”?
+What were “all these things” that “were told them by the shepherds”?

 “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people; for today in the city of David there has been born for you a Savior, who is Christ the Lord.
 This will be a sign for you: you will find a baby wrapped in cloths and lying in a manger.”